OhLasFar/CS2-ALL-Console-Commands-Repository/README.md

-# CS2 Console Commands Repository
+# CS2 ALL Console Commands Repository

 ## Introduction
 This repository contains a comprehensive list of all Counter-Strike 2 console commands and variables, categorized for ease of use and reference.
 The commands are sourced from [Valve Software's developer page](https://developer.valvesoftware.com/wiki/List_of_Counter-Strike_2_console_commands_and_variables).